The 10 Best Bluetooth Speakers With Lights

 video play icon

 This wiki has been updated 29 times since it was first published in April of 2017.
 While there is a large selection of Bluetooth speakers to choose from, not all of them offer a built-in light show, like the ones featured here.
 Some are portable and inexpensive, while others are big and loud, but they can all add some fun illumination to the night's entertainment.
 We've ranked the top models based on how good they sound, how reliable they are, and how cool they look.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. JBL Pulse 4